Alphabetical List of Posts

 • Mildred Miller Free

-1893-1939 Prominent in church and women’s circles.
-Active in St. Philips Church and the NJ State Federation of Colored Women’s Clubs of which she was Recording Secretary and Financial Secretary.
-Active in the Phyllis Wheatly Society, where she was secretary, and the Lit-Muse Club.
-She was secretary, and later treasurer, of the Newark Branch of…
+1893-1939 Mildred Free was prominent in church and women’s circles.
+She was active in St. Philips Church and the NJ State Federation of Colored Women’s Clubs of which she was Recording Secretary and Financial Secretary.
+She was active in the Phyllis Wheatly Society, where she was secretary, and the Lit-Muse Club.
+Mildred was also secretary,…

 • Mildred Morris Williams